The return to the hard state of GX 339-4 as seen by Suzaku: Results

 \gx was at the end of its outburst and, as expected, its X-ray flux decreases from OBS1 to OBS5.
 The count rates in the 0.7-2, 2-10, 20-70 and 70-200 keV ranges are indicated in Tab. \ref{tab1} and indeed they all decrease during the campaign.
 Interestingly the decrease is much more pronounced in the softer energy range than in the harder ones.
 The 0.7-2 keV range count rate decreases by more than a factor 10 while it decreases by less than a factor 2 in the 70-200 keV range.
 This clearly indicates a spectral change of the X-ray emission.\\

-As shown in Fig. \ref{lc-radiooir}, the radio emission mainly begins to increase between MJD 55590-55600 and reaches a maximum between our two first Suzaku observations ($\sim$ MJD 55605).
-The radio emission being generally associated with the presence of a jet, the increase of radio flux is interpreted as the reappearance of the jet while GX 339-4 is turning back to its hard state (see e.g. C13).
+As shown in Fig. \ref{lc-radiooir}, the radio emission begins to increase between MJD 55590-55600 and reaches a maximum between our two first Suzaku observations ($\sim$ MJD 55605).
+The radio emission being generally associated with the presence of a jet, the increase of radio flux is interpreted as the reappearance of the jet while GX 339-4 is turning back to its hard state (see e.g. C13, \citealt{kal13}).
 This is well supported by the simultaneous increase of the radio spectral index (bottom plot on Fig. \ref{lc-radiooir}), which becomes positive after OBS2.
 Such inverted spectrum is characteristic of optically thick synchrotron emission from a stratified jet (e.g. \citealt{bla79}).

-It is interesting to note that the RXTE/PCA hardness ratio (cf. Fig. \ref{lc-hard}) begins to increase a few days before the radio peak, the two events being clearly separated in time.
-Concerning the H band emission, it reaches a local maximum about 10 days after the radio peak, in between OBS3 and 4 (see the discussion in C13).
+It is interesting to note that the RXTE/PCA hardness ratio (cf. Fig. \ref{lc-hard}) begins to increase a few days before the radio peak, the two events being clearly separated in time (see also \citealt{kal13} for other outbursts).
+Concerning the H band emission, it reaches a local maximum about 10 days after the radio peak, in between OBS3 and OBS4 (see the discussion in C13).